-We require that the shipping costs for all orders including C4 Crucibles (and larger) be calculated by our customer service representatives; the shipping that you are quoted in check out may not necessarily reflect the actual shipping cost of your order, as such large crucibles are fragile and must be shipped separately.
+We require that the shipping costs for all orders including C4 Crucibles (and larger) be calculated by our customer service representatives; the Website can not accuratly determine shipping cost of your order, as such large crucibles are fragile and require extra care in packing.
 You will be contacted by one of our customer service representatives once your order has been processed and your shipping costs have been figured accurately.

 Crucible Catch Dish